 Love is submission, not decision.
 Love demands that you make a poetic surrender to an inexplicable power without counting the cost.
 Love asks you to discard conditional thinking and to pour out your love in full force and not measure it by tablespoons.
 It crystallizes your vision so that, as Stendhal put it, your beloved shimmers like a sparkling jewel.
 To you she possesses magic that others don’t see.
 To you the historic spots where love first bloomed take on a sacred meaning that others can’t perceive.
 The dates on the calendar when the crucial first kisses and words were exchanged assume the aura of holy days.
 The emotions you feel can’t quite be captured in prose, but only in music and poetry, looks and touches.
 The words you exchange are so silly and overwrought that they have to be kept private.
 They would sound insane if they were bandied about with your friends in the daylight world.

-Almost inexplicably, Brooks is regularly subjected to withering denunciations from liberal commenters on his New York Times columns, who tend to regard him as just another bloviating plutocrat who talks a sweet, soothing and rational line to placate them and those of a more moderate hue.
+Almost inexplicably, Brooks is regularly subjected to withering denunciations from liberal commenters on his New York Times columns, who tend to regard him as just another bloviating plutocrat who talks a sweet, soothing and rational line to placate them and those of a more moderate hue than himself.
 This seems absurd and too ideological by half, an example of uber-liberals blinded by the same irrational invective against which they rail in true conservative ideologues such as Ann Coulter and Charles Krauthammer.

 Can you picture that pair waxing rhapsodic and vulnerable on love as Brooks does here?
 Didn’t think so.
 Here, neither: